Cyclone1070/deployagent/docs/contributing/architecture/04-struct-design.md

 ```

 > [!NOTE]
 > Getters are acceptable when external code needs to read a value.
+Though use sparingly, good design shouldn't have a lot of getters.
 > Avoid setters — prefer immutability.

 ## DTOs & Data Holders